AdamDakdouk/Library-Management-System/README.md

 ## Configuration

- Enter your database connection confugiration in the ".env" file Check .env.example for reference
+ Enter your database connection confugiration in the ".env" file
+ Check .env.example for reference

 ## Usage
 some of the methods found in the project:

-getStudentByID(id): Retrieve student details by ID. insertStudent(student): insert student to database. deleteStudent(id): Delete a student. updateStudent(id): Update a student getBookById(id): get book details deleteBook(id): Delete a book. insertBook(book): insert a book into the database updateBook(book): update a specified book
+getStudentByID(id): Retrieve student details by ID.
+insertStudent(student): insert student to database.
+deleteStudent(id): Delete a student.
+updateStudent(id): Update a student
+getBookById(id): get book details
+deleteBook(id): Delete a book.
+insertBook(book): insert a book into the database
+updateBook(book): update a specified book
+issueBook(student_id, book_id): Issue a book to a student
+returnBook(student_id, book_id): return a book from a student